Ministry of National Guard Health Affairs: King Abdulaziz Medical City - Jeddah

+King Abdullah Specialized Hospital in Qassim is a modern specialized healthcare project under MNGHA.
+It spans approximately 1,890,000 square meters.
+The facility includes a patient tower, diagnostic and treatment center, and outpatient clinics, designed to provide high-quality specialized care.

+The hospital is being prepared to operate according to the latest international standards and will significantly enhance healthcare services in the Qassim region.

 King Saud Bin Abdulaziz University for Health Sciences

 The King Saud Bin Abdulaziz University for Health Sciences was formally established in 2005 as a result of the positive feedback from the postgraduate programs in various medical fields being offered by the National Guard Health Affairs since the mid-1980s.

 It is now the best university in Saudi Arabia to provide health staff.

 King Abdullah International Medical Research Center

 The King Abdullah International Medical Research Center is the hub of biomedical and clinical research at MNG-HA.